MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/tlfs/nested-virtualization.md

 | **L2 Guest**           | A nested virtual machine, running within the context of a Hyper-V virtual machine. |

 Compared to bare-metal, hypervisors can incur a significant performance regression when running in a VM.
 L1 hypervisors can be optimized to run in a Hyper-V VM by using enlightened interfaces provided by the L0 hypervisor.

+This capability is currently only supported on x64.

 ## Enlightened VMCS (Intel)